 - Time intensive to maintain

 The amount of water you can collect will differ depending on the average rainfall in your region and the square feet of your catchment area.
 Theoretically, if you have a catchment area of 100 square feet and receive around 800mm of rainfall annually, then you can collect up to 25,000 litres per year.

 divided by (÷)

-To be even more precise with this figure you would deduct about 20% of the total to account for water that is lost to overflow, evaporation and leaks.
+If you’d like a more precise figure, make sure you deduct about 20% of your overall total to account for water that is lost to overflow, evaporation and leaks.

-It is important you estimate how much water you can possibly collect.
+It’s important you estimate how much water you can possibly collect.
 As mentioned, all rainwater harvesting systems come in different shapes and sizes.
 Tanks and cisterns can have limited storage capacity.
-If you purchase a system capacity unsuitable for your region you will need to install an overflow pipe that leads water away from your home.
+If you purchase a system capacity unsuitable for your region, you will need to install an overflow pipe that leads water away from your home.
 Excess water flooding from a harvesting system can damage your property and foundations.